KETAMINE+ZAKJE Grote JPG

 Ketamine as an anti-depressant

 Ketamine is sometimes used as an anti-depressant.
 This is usually when other treatments haven't worked (therapy resistant depression).
-Since 2019 doctors are allowed to prescribe ketamine against depression.
+Since 2019, medical specialists in the Netherlands are allowed to prescribe ketamine against depression.

 When using ketamine as an anti-depressant, it's important this is done under supervision of a doctor.
 Don't self-prescribe ketamine.
-Doctors know the right amount (dosage) and will keep a good eye on risks for the patient.
+A trained medical professional is familiar with the right amount (dosage) and will keep a good eye on risks for the patient.

 Ketamine and addiction